Solving the Affordable Housing Shortage One Development at a Time

 Like many communities, Cincinnati, Ohio, is struggling with a shortage of affordable housing units for its residents.
 When two large affordable housing communities, both more than 43 years old and in need of significant renovation became available, it was another example of the challenges in maintaining safe and quality affordable housing for the long term.

 The acquirer and developer, Related Companies, had to work diligently to obtain all of the financing tools needed to purchase, redevelop and preserve 409 units of affordable housing in the Avondale and Alms Hills Apartment properties.

-“We were able to provide an all-encompassing financing solution to redevelop the properties, preserve the long-term affordability and improve the quality of the properties and lives of the residents,” says Robert Likes, the national director of community development lending and investment at KeyBank Real Estate Capital.
+“We were able to provide an all-encompassing financing solution to redevelop the properties, preserve the long-term affordability and improve the quality of the properties and lives of the residents,” says Robert Likes, National Director of KeyBank’s Affordable Housing group.